SEO

 Keywords, Ad Copy, Landing Pages – Triumvirate

-Talking about Pay-Per-Click, Google AdWords mostly, search results and landing pages is pretty much a daily thing around our office.
+Talking about Pay-Per-Click, Google Ads mostly, search results and landing pages is pretty much a daily thing around our office.
 Accordingly, it makes sense to talk about it here.

-Recently I had the opportunity, thanks to Andy Lewis, to be a part of a Webinar for “The National e-Commerce Extension Initiative” named “Maximizing Your Pay-Per-Click Campaign.”
-We concentrated on Google AdWords.
+Years ago I had the opportunity, thanks to Andy Lewis, to be a part of a Webinar for "The National e-Commerce Extension Initiative" named "Maximizing Your Pay-Per-Click Campaign."
+We concentrated on Google Ads when it was still known as AdWords.
 Why?
 It is my humble opinion that for most, a limited advertising budget is a reality.
 Google is the 500-pound Gorilla, and if you are going to feed web advertising money to anyone, it should be Google with over 72% of U.S. searches reported for February, 2009 according to Hitwise.

 One of the cool benefits, is that, the time you, or your search professional, spend on your "landing pages" will eventually manifest itself as higher rankings in Google's search result pages, aka SERPs.
 Google sells relevance.
 Make sure your site search strategy, both PPC and organic, includes relevant keywords, ad copy, and landing pages.